 Business Risks

-Matters related to the future appearing in this text have been judged as of the last day of the current consolidated fiscal year, and may be influenced by the economic conditions in and out of Japan, and the risks of businesses, etc. are not limited to the ones described below.
+Matters related to the future appearing in this text ave been judged as of the last day of the current consolidated fiscal year, and may be influenced by the economic conditions in and out of Japan, and the risks of businesses, etc. are not limited to the ones described below.

 1.Risks related to business activities